ricardo-romero-ochoa/ROCify/README.md

 ### Requirements

 Ensure you have R and Python installed.

-Install required packages:
+**Python packages**:

+Run the following command directly from your terminal (if in Windows, use Anaconda prompt):

 ```bash
 pip install -r requirements.txt